RediSearch - Redis Powered Search Engine ¶

 - Support for custom functions for query expansion and scoring (see Extensions ).

 - Limiting searches to specific document fields.

 - Unicode support (UTF-8 input required).

 - Retrieve full document content or just ids

 - Document deletion and updating with index garbage collection.

-- Partial document updates.
+- Partial and conditional document updates.

 - Mastering RediSearch / Part I